Avoid cantaloupe unless you know its origins, CDC warns amid salmonella outbreak

 The CDC advises against eating any cantaloupe or cantaloupe product that may have come from two brands — Malichita or Rudy.

-Whole cantaloupes from these brands might have stickers with the number "4050" or reading "Product of Mexico/produit du Mexique."
+Whole cantaloupes from these brands might have stickers with the number "4050" and the phrase "Product of Mexico/produit du Mexique."

 Additionally, nine companies have recalled pre-cut cantaloupe products and other fruit medleys that may have used or touched Malichita or Rudy cantaloupes.
 Those companies include: